boyliang/AllHookInOne/README.md

 <center> AllHookInOne
 ------------------------
 - A project contains all method hook approachs for android such as dalvik hook, art hook, elf hook and inline hook;
-- Before buiding the project, please patch your NDK first, see [ndk-patch](https://github.com/boyliang/ndk-patch)
+- Before buiding the project, please patch your NDK first, see [ndk-patch](https://github.com/boyliang/ndk-patch);
-- Welcome to my blog(www.im-boy.net)

-** Any questions, please connect me. **
+- Any questions, please connect me, and welcome to my [www.im-boy.net](http://www.im-boy.net)

-** updated at 2015.4.14 **
+** Updated at 2015.4.14 **
-- support art hook
+- Support android art hook for 4.4.x.

-** update at 2014.10.27 **
+** Updated at 2014.10.27 **
-- added elf hook, and parse elf by excutiton view.
+- Add elf hook, and parsing elf dynamic library by executable view.